peter88213/novelyst_aeon2/docs/index.md

-# novelyst_aeon2

 The [novelyst](https://peter88213.github.io/novelyst/) Python program helps authors organize novels.

-The *novelyst_aeon2* plugin synchronizes projects with Aeon Timeline 2.
+The *novelyst_aeon2* plugin synchronizes novelyst projects with Aeon Timeline 2.

 ## Features

-### Update an existing yWriter project from a timeline
+### Update an existing novelyst project from a timeline

 - Update scene date, time, duration, description, tags, and relationships.
 - Missing scenes, characters, locations, and items are created.
 - Scenes are marked "unused" if the associated event is deleted in Aeon.

-### Update an existing timeline from a yWriter project
+### Update an existing timeline from a novelyst project

 - Update event date, time, duration, description, tags, and relationships.
 - Entity types "Arc", "Character", "Location", and "Item", and a *Narrative* arc are created, if missing.
 - Event properties "Description" and "Notes" are created, if missing.
 - Missing events, characters, locations, and items are created.
-- "Narrative" events are removed if the associated scene is deleted in yWriter.
+- "Narrative" events are removed if the associated scene is deleted in novelyst.

-### Create a new timeline from a yWriter project
+### Create a new timeline from a novelyst project

-- Just update an empty timeline from a yWriter project.
+- Just update an empty timeline from a novelyst project.

-For more information, see the [aeon2yw project page](https://peter88213.github.io/aeon2yw)

 ## Requirements